hoangausway/atomico-reactive-input/README.md

 # atomico-reactive-input
-Show how to implement an reactive input component using Atomico with RxJS
+An simple reactive input component using Atomico with RxJS

 ## Subjects